amazon-contributing/opentelemetry-collector-contrib/receiver/awscontainerinsightreceiver/README.md

 **cluster_name (optional)**

-"ClusterName" can be used to explicitly provide the cluster's name for scenarios where it's not possible to auto-detect it using EC2 tags.
+"ClusterName" can be used to explicitly provide the cluster's name for EKS/ECS NOT on EC2 since it's not possible to auto-detect it using EC2 tags.

 ## Sample configuration for Container Insights
 This is a sample configuration for AWS Container Insights using the `awscontainerinsightreceiver` and `awsemfexporter` for an EKS cluster: